Cathy Purdy needs her mobility scooter to get around.

 Purdy says Lee’s good deed shouldn’t go unnoticed and that’s why she contacted CTV with her story.

 “I like doing good deeds for people.
 I don’t mind helping people at any cost.”

-The previous post Tow truck driver rescues stranded woman with mobility scooter was originally published on belfast.apextowing.co.uk
+Tow truck driver rescues stranded woman with mobility scooter was first published on belfast.apextowing.co.uk/